Kevin-Vu/The_Greatest/README.md

 ## Getting Started
 ## Installation
-In order to compile this project, pPlease install the following librairy : **sfml**.
+In order to compile this project, please install the following librairy : **sfml**.
 ```bash
 $ sudo apt-get install libsfml-dev
 ```